'Disgusting': Drone flying near helicopter could have been disastrous

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A ‘‘disgusting’’ and illegal flight by a drone near the Dunedin Hospital helipad last night could have disastrous consequences for a Otago Rescue Helicopter which had just landed.
+A ‘‘disgusting’’ and illegal flight by a drone near the Dunedin Hospital helipad last night could have had disastrous consequences for an Otago Rescue Helicopter which had just landed.

 ‘‘It’s absolutely stupid.’’